SlicBeat Documentation

 Mixer

-The Mixer gives you per-track control over the final mix.
+The Mixer gives you control over the final mix.
 Open it by tapping the slider icon in the transport bar.

 Per-Track Controls